-Today, thousands of people have turned to ketosis for health and wellness benefits like proven weight loss, improved athletic performance and recovery, elevated day-to-day energy, and heightened mental clarity.
+Today, thousands of people have turned to ketones and ketosis for health and wellness benefits like proven weight loss, improved athletic performance and recovery, elevated day-to-day energy, and heightened mental clarity.

-This keto guide will break down the relationship between ketones and ketosis: what they are, how they work, and why you should seriously consider using them to fuel your life.
+This ketone guide will break down the relationship between ketones and ketosis: what they are, how they work, and why you should seriously consider using them to fuel your life.

 Ketones and Ketosis - Ketones Definition

 You’ve probably gotten used to the idea that your body burns carbohydrates for energy, and for most people, that's true.
 But that isn’t the full story.

 Ketosis is a metabolic state in which the mind and body rely on ketones for energy instead of glucose (or carbohydrates).

 Ketones are a powerful alternative fuel source that your brain actively prefers.
 They deliver sharper focus and better energy, in addition to myriad other health benefits.

 Historically, our early human ancestors first harnessed the power of ketosis to combat food scarcity.
 When triggered, this natural metabolic state allows our bodies to burn stored fat for energy.
 For early humans, this was especially important during long winters or after an underwhelming harvest.